 Another advantage is that they are easy to put on.
 Some dogs are frightened of having a harness sleeve pushed over their head, which is why old-fashioned designs are often difficult to use.

 There aren’t many drawbacks to a step-in harness, as they are a great choice for most dogs.
+Just make sure you choose one that’s adjustable and fits correctly, otherwise the harness could be uncomfortable or even dangerous.

 Step-in harnesses are easy to put on, but a proper fit is important to prevent pain.
 Here’s how to do it: